DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Accommodation-Payments.md

 6. Select the client account.
 7. Select the accommodation payment Billing account name.
 8. Select the relevant service code.
-9. Select the billing code for accommodation payment lump sum.
+9. Select the billing code for the accommodation payment lump sum.
 10. Select the client’s accommodation payment id.
 11. Populate start date and end date.
 12. Leave the Qty/Days as 1.00